thoree/dviapp/README.md

 Power calculations are generally performed prior to the actual analysis to determine if there is sufficient data to reach conclusions.
-The conclusion may be there is not sufficient information *or* that we are not likely to reach reliable conclusions.
+The conclusion may be that there is sufficient information *or* that we are not likely to reach reliable conclusions.
 In the latter case more data is needed, either more markers or more genotyped reference individuals.
 This is explored in the `Prioritise` module.